-An exciting beginning course that covers materials, techniques, design elements and composition.
-Class projects and demonstrations will emphasize seeing value and interpreting it into paint.
-Black and white acrylic paints will be used in this class.
-Beginners and students looking to refresh their skills are welcomed.
+An exciting beginning course that covers materials, techniques, composition and color theory, through lecture and beginning painting projects.
+The class projects and demonstrations will emphasize seeing value and interpreting it into paint.
+Acrylic paints are suggested for this class.
+Beginners or students looking to refresh their fundamental skills are welcome.